Englewood assessor & market data

 Investors active in Englewood often also work in West Englewood, Washington Park, New City, Greater Grand Crossing.

-Englewood investor financing FAQ
+Englewood investor FAQ

 Yes.
 Englewood is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.